TheYodash/STAR_WARS_APIs_Project/README.md

 2. Detailed Profiles: Display detailed profiles for each character, including their homeland, Species, and affiliations.

-3. Bookmarking: Enable users to bookmark their favorite characters for easy access.

-4. Wiki Page: Showcase a collection of information for each character, allowing users to explore their back stories.
+3. Wiki Page: Showcase a collection of information for each character, allowing users to explore their back stories.

-5. Random Character Generator: Generate random Star Wars characters for users to explore and learn about.
+4. Random Character Generator: Generate random Star Wars characters for users to explore and learn about.

-6. Responsive Design: Ensure the app is responsive and accessible across various devices and screen sizes.
+5. Responsive Design: Ensure the app is responsive and accessible across various devices and screen sizes.

-7. Error Handling: Implement robust error handling to gracefully handle cases such as invalid input or failed API requests.
+6. Error Handling: Implement robust error handling to gracefully handle cases such as invalid input or failed API requests.

 ___
 ### To-Do List